hubtype/botonic/packages/botonic-cli/README.md

   $ botonic deploy [BOT_NAME]

 OPTIONS
-  -c, --command=command  Command to execute from the package "scripts" object -f, --force            Force deploy despite of no changes.
-Disabled by default --botName=botName
+  -b, --botName=botName    Name of the bot from Hubtype where you want to deploy -c, --command=command    Command to execute from the package "scripts" object -e, --email=email        Email from Hubtype Organization -f, --force              Force deploy despite of no changes.
+Disabled by default -p, --password=password  Password from Hubtype Organization

 EXAMPLE
   $ botonic deploy